 Airport internal investigation finds misspent money.
 Two executives resign

+But when the dust cleared, Deputy General Manager Jai Ferrell was completely cleared and two top marketing executives resigned during the internal investigation.

-When officials at Atlanta's airport have something to say, Deputy General Manager Jai Ferrell is often the one saying it.
+When officials at Atlanta's airport have something to say, Deputy GM Jai Ferrell is often the one saying it.

 But, Ferrell recently found herself in the middle of a controversy that could easily have left her speechless.